Easy Classic Chewy Chocolate Chip Cookies

 Are you a fan of parchment paper?
 I always use it when baking because it really helps to evenly bake the cookies (or rolls, etc.).

 Did you know that baking sheets are not created equal?
-Some pans evenly spread the heat over the entire surface, but others tend to have hot and cool areas resulting in baking issues.
+Some pans distribute heat evenly but others tend to have hot and cool areas resulting in baking issues.

 There are so many uses for parchment paper!
 Here are a few to inspire you: